 To kick off the New Year, everyone always intends to become more healthy, don’t they?
 Striving to give up all those naughty things like smoking or chocolate.
 Trying to do more exercise.
 Attempting to shout more quietly at the kids, in public.
-What my husband and I do is uphold the English tradition of a "dry" January where we fast from alcohol for a WHOLE MONTH!!!
-Externally, this is a show of force in the name of health but often it’s just to prove to ourselves that we’re not real alcoholics, just highly functioning social drinkers.
-My husband is very strong-minded and always makes it through to the bitter end give or take a couple of wildcards.
-I tend to crack by the 5th but figure that’s ok – it’s medicinal – mums need wine to survive the mundanity of managing small kids all day.
-So to pre-empt my inability to stave off the alcohol, I took my family to Flower Market Road near Prince Edward MTR to expand our collection of air filtering plants.
+So, I took my family to Flower Market Road near Prince Edward MTR to expand our collection of air filtering plants.
 My thought process is that if I will inevitably fail at my New Year's resolution, at least I can succeed in improving our health by bringing cleaner air to our home.

-We first started buying air filtering plants 3 years ago when my husband decided to move our family into a “wrapped” building.
-Armed with scientific studies, including one by NASA, he somehow persuaded a very pregnant me that all would be fine even with the windows and doors sealed.
+We first started buying air filtering plants 3 years ago when we moved our family into a “wrapped” building.
+Armed with scientific studies, including one by NASA, we thought we would be fine even with the windows and doors sealed.

 Why buy air filtering plants?